djeada/Markdown-Table-Of-Contents-Generator/README.md

 # Md-table-of-contents-generator
 Table of contents generated from headers of a markdown file.

+## Purpose

+This script will create a table of contents for a specified markdown file.
+A table of contents may be generated for headers defined using html tags as well as headers defined with markdown syntax.
+If the provided file already has a table of contents, the script will replace it with the new one.

 ## Installation

 It is advisable to use virtualenv to install the program.